 - CLICK HERE to download Year 12 Awards Application Form

-Applicants should apply for only one of the two awards available.
+Applicants can for only one of the two awards available.
 Applicants for the Panoyiannis Raftopoulos Awards will automatically be granted an Ithacan Philanthropic Society Award if their application for a Panoyiannis Raftopoulos Award is not successful.

 The applicant and parent Active Member must complete and sign the relevant declarations.
 Where the parent member is deceased, a current Active Member of the Society should sign the parent member declaration.